TLE31/Process-scheduling-algoriithms/README.md

 5. Click the "Solve" button to run the simulation.
 6. View the output table and Gantt chart to analyze the scheduling results.

-## Contributing

-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.